robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 “Put them through.”

-The Aventine’s viewscreen shifted from a split view of the three ships to the same face they’d seen earlier.
+The _Aventine_’s viewscreen shifted from a split view of the three ships to the same face they’d seen earlier.
 The dazzling scales that formed the alien’s skin flushed a deep pink colour. “_Federation vessel, you do not give up easily_.”

 Standing, Dax took three steps towards the screen, taking her time in responding.
 “All we want to do is talk.
 Can we introduce ourselves?
 My name is Captain Ezri Dax of the _U.S.S.
 Aventine_.
 We belong to a peaceful coalition of planets called the Federation.”